Search

 Food and drink in Asia

-Whilst there are obvious parallels between some of Asia’s most iconic dishes – each nation has its own take on what makes the best curry – the endless variety of lesser known classics are often even more delicious and their authenticity adds an insight into the local culture from which it emerged.
-Here we’ve listed some of the culinary highlights of Asia, from the classics that helped the continent’s cuisine gain international renown to the more obscure dishes that can’t be found anywhere else in the world
+Whilst there are parallels between some iconic dishes, each nation has its own take on what makes the best dish.
+Variety adds authenticity and insight into the local culture from which they emerged.
+Here we’ve listed some of the culinary highlights of Asia, from well-known classics to unique dishes.
+Enjoy!

 Something different: Kottu roti.
-Shreds of delicious roti are added to a curry consisting of mixed vegetables (and occasionally crab meat), soaking up the immense flavours in the process.
+Shreds of roti are added to a curry of mixed vegetables and, occasionally, crab meat.

-When thinking of Indian food one word comes to mind – curry.
-The nation’s signature dish comes in many forms, from the rich, lentil and chickpea based curries of the north to the coconut infused fish curries of the south.
-When faced with a long menu it can often be a challenge to decide which curry takes your fancy.
-In this case we recommend ordering a thali – this Indian equivalent of a mezze board consists of a selection of curries, dhal, chutney, rice and a chapati to mop it all up afterwards.
-However, Indian food goes beyond purely curries.
+Curry, the nation’s signature dish, comes in many forms.
+From the rich, lentil and chickpea-based curries of the north to the coconut-infused fish curries of the south.
+With so many choices, it can be challenging to decide which curry takes your preference.
+We recommend ordering a thali – a selection of curries, dhal, chutney, rice and a chapati.
+However, Indian cuisine extends beyond curries.

-Masala dosas (a rice based wrap containing curried vegetables), idli (light rice cakes with a selection of dipping sauces) and lassi (a smooth yoghurt-based drink) are among our top recommendations for anyone willing to dip into the local street food scene.
+We love masala dosas (a rice-based wrap containing curried vegetables), idlis (light rice cakes with a selection of dipping sauces), and lassis (a smooth yoghurt-based drink).
 Each region has its own speciality, so make sure to check out what’s best to try in the area you are staying in.
 For more information on India’s seemingly endless food options have a read of our more comprehensive guide to food and drink in India.

 Something different: Bahn cuon.
 Pork, prawns and mushrooms are ground up, wrapped in fresh sheets of rice, topped with crispy onions and served with an aromatic dipping sauce.